OCA/oca-github-bot/README.rst

 * run the main branch operations (see above) on it
 * optionally bump the version number of the addons modified by the PR
 * merge when tests on the rebased branch are green
+* when the version was bumped, generate a wheel and rsync it to the PEP 503 simple index

 TODO (help wanted)
 ------------------